-When temperatures drop, the drill is usually hot drink, furry warm lounging socks, a woollen throw and Netflix.
+When temperatures drop, the drill is usually hot drink, furry warm lounging cotton socks and not polyester ones (pays to know their differences), a woollen throw and Netflix.
 But a recurring cycle of this is not will surely earn you a trip or two to the GP.
 Why, well bacteria can take advantage of your cosy indoor warmth and snuggle up and thrive right in your once-comforted muscles.

 If your immune system is not powered up, then you are most likely to catch a cold, flu or any illness brought on by inactivity and stagnation.
 Winter doesn’t need to be the month when you stay in bed having also befriended a box of Kleenex.

 Some of these essential and natural tips will certainly help you get out there, enjoy the festive season and keep the doctor away.